From Excellent Advise for Living – Kevin Kelly

 “How did you managed to get everything into a carry-on bag?”

-The core content of this post hasn’t changed, but I have made updates for clarity, fix broken links, and updating references to products.
+The core content of this post hasn’t changed, but I have made updates in 2023 for clarification, to fix broken links, and updated references to products.
+I also updated some of the recommendations as I am bit more minimalist as I my appreciate of simplicity has grown.
 Today this approach is often referred to as “onebag” travel.
 I believe this term was coined by Doug Dyment in the late 1990s.
 There is an active /r/onebag subreddit which discusses this approach.

 TL;DR